tanmatt/QuoteOfTheDay/README.md

 - Wed Oct  9 07:00:07 2024 | We need to be the change we wish to see in the world. - Mohandas Gandhi
 - Thu Oct 10 07:00:04 2024 | There are 2 things that will bring you success in life: 1) Don't tell everyone everything you know. - Anonymous
 - Fri Oct 11 07:00:06 2024 | The purpose of our lives is to be happy. - Dalai Lama
+- Sat Oct 12 07:00:07 2024 | The only thing that could spoil a day was people.
+People were always the limiters of happiness except for the very few that were as good as spring itself. - Ernest Hemingway